ubccr/akrr/docs/notes/openStack_testing_notes.md

 - Trying just -it on docker run: Doesn't cat it all properly, doesn't start interactive session
 - Trying just -i on script: Does cat properly, doesn't start interactive session

+- Doing a bunch of runs through docker, hpcg isn't really consistent, varying in GFLOPS/s